bigskysoftware/htmx/www/attributes/kt-indicator.md

 ### Notes

+* `kt-indicator` is inherited and can be placed on a parent element
 * In the absence of an explicit indicator, the `kutty-request` class will be added to the element triggering the request